syncfusion-content/uwp-docs/uwp/SfTreeGrid/Clipboard-Operations.md

 {% endhighlight %}
 {% endtabs %}

-Paste the clipboard value into selected record by selecting the record using MoveCurrentCell method and `Paste` method in [TreeGridCutCopyPaste](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste.html) of treegrid.
+Paste the clipboard value into selected record by selecting the record using the MoveCurrentCell method and `Paste` method in [TreeGridCutCopyPaste](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste.html) of tree grid.

 {% tabs %}
 {% highlight c# %}